Visualization Collections Sites

 - Sediment Transport Movies.
 A collection of video clips gleaned from numerous researchers.
 Documents modern depositional processes and deposits in the field and in the lab, as well as experimental stratigraphic modeling at NCED (i.e., 'Jurassic Tank'). (more info)

 - The Magma Foundry.
-The brainchild of Jimm Myers and Jim McClurg (University of Wyoming) this site hosts a number of useful geoscience visualizations and a collection of power-point presentations describing the use of visualizations in the classroom. ( This site may be offline. )
+The brainchild of Jimm Myers and Jim McClurg (University of Wyoming) this site hosts a number of useful geoscience visualizations and a collection of power-point presentations describing the use of visualizations in the classroom. ( This site is likely no longer available. )

 - USGS Bedform Sedimentology.
 USGS sedimentologist David M. Rubin uses a numerical model with QuickTime and MPEG movies to illustrate the development of bedforms and cross-bedding under different dynamic conditions. (more info)